-15.1 The Corporation reserves the right to amend, alter, change or repeal any provision contained in this SecondThird Amended and Restated Certificate of Incorporation in the manner now or hereafter prescribed by law, and all rights and powers conferred herein upon shareholders, directors and officers are subject to this reserved power.
+15.1 The Corporation reserves the right to amend, alter, change or repeal any provision contained in this Second Third Amended and Restated Certificate of Incorporation in the manner now or hereafter prescribed by law, and all rights and powers conferred herein upon shareholders, directors and officers are subject to this reserved power.

-IN WITNESS WHEREOF, this Second Third Amended and Restated Certificate of Incorporation has been signed on behalf of the Corporation by its duly authorized officer effective this 7th day of October, 2016.

-/s/ Cameron Reynolds Cameron Reynolds, President
+IN WITNESS WHEREOF, this Second Third Amended and Restated of the Corporation by its duly authorized officer effective this 7th day of Oe Certificate of Incorporation has been signed on behalf tober, 2016. /s/ Cameron Reynolds Cameron Reynolds, President B-6